 Software that helps medical practices manage their offices has been around for decades.
 Today's medical practice management (MPM) software has embraced technological innovations that leave its older counterparts in the dust.
-Modern medical software allows staffers to track patient demographics, visits, and diagnoses; collect, transmit, and track billing information and insurance payments; manage appointment scheduling; and generate a variety of reports.
+Modern medical software allows staffers to:

 Some of the newer MPM software packages on the market have embraced healthcare management "in the cloud."
 Internet-based cloud software offers an even wider array of practice management features at a lower cost than many integrated software packages.
 Cloud features include drag-and-drop appointment scheduling from an Internet browser, sophisticated claim submittal with higher first pass resolution rates, software automated high-speed collections, and budget forecasting analytics with user-friendly reporting tools.